kevinwilliamw/kevinwilliamw/README.md

 🎓 - Computer Science Fresh Graduate from Petra Christian University</br>

 An output-oriented Computer Science undergraduate that is focused on achieving the planned outcome.
 Highly analytical, motivated, and skilled at problem-solving.
-I am a dependable person with strong attention to detail and eager to learn new skills in software engineering sector.
-Passionate to be a back-end developer.</br>
+I am a dependable person with strong attention to detail and eager to learn new skills in software engineering sector.</br>

 ## Contact Me